 The watermark should now be on the workspace.

 If you want to save the watermark as part of the workspace template, click File, then Save as Template (but make sure the workspace is blank before saving).

+Did you know that you can also create printable templates in SketchUp?
 Have questions about how to add a watermark in SketchUp?
 Leave a comment below!